Parents' CornerConnect. Learn. Grow.

 Perth Library Early Years (PLEY) Bags of children’s books are distributed to area playgroups in partnership with CROW.

-Bags of books are delivered to Home Childcare Providers on a monthly basis by Rotary Club volunteers.
+Bags of books are delivered to Home Childcare Providers on a monthly basis.

 The mission of the Perth & District Union Public Library is to provide access to information and reading resources in an open and welcoming environment, thus supporting and improving the community’s quality of life.